Skip Header

 1. Start investing

 Time is one of the most important factors in investing.
 The longer you invest for, the more opportunity there is to benefit from the stock market’s long-term growth potential.
-Of course, there are no guarantees, but starting earlier - rather than later - can make your money work harder over the long term.
+Of course, there are no guarantees, but starting earlier - rather than later - gives your money longer in the markets to potentially grow.

 Take the example below - which is for illustrative purposes only.
 In reality, investment values can fall as well as rise rather than give a steady return.
-Charges would also apply and reduce any returns.
+It also doesn't take the impact of inflation or any charges into account, so may not reflect the actual future outcome.

-Petra starts investing £1,000 a year at 25 years old, while Jonathan invests the same amount from the age of 35.
-By the time they both reach 65, not only does Petra have significantly more money, she also stopped paying in at the age of 55.
+Petra starts investing £1,000 a year at 25 years old and stops when she's 55, while Jonathan invests the same amount from the age of 35.
+Both invest a total of £30,000 over the years.
+By the time they reach 65 Petra has significantly more money.
 This is the power that investing earlier rather than later can have.

 2. Be tax-efficient